Confoederatio/Confoederatio/README.md

   </tr>
   <tr>
     <td align="left" valign = "top" colspan = "2">
-      <h1>Welcome to Confoederatio.</h1>We're a skeleton data science studio that focuses mainly on research tooling, technical infrastructure, and complex strategy/simulation games.
-If you're looking for 11:59, Analytical Engine, Gamechanger, Naissance GIS, Triumph & Tragedy, Vercengen, or any of our academic databases, you're in the right place.
-Due to our wide-ranging domain, we often focus more on foundational infrastructure that enables us to achieve higher operational throughputs.<br><br>In other words, we make tools that make tools that make data and games.
+      <h1>Welcome to Confoederatio.</h1>
+      We're a data science studio focused on digitally modelling the world from the Neolithic to Now.
+If you're looking for our data editors, software engines, infrastructure, or our legacy Games Division (run by CTD), you're in the right place.<br><br>Unlike the outfits we compete with, our projects are MIT licenced, and we encourage their use and exaptation.
+To maintain our wide-ranging domain, we also carry out foundational infrastructure work through our software engine (Vercengen) and GIS (Naissance).
 Only projects that are in an operable/released state are listed here.<br>&nbsp;
     </td>
     <td align="right" width = "350px" valign = "top">
       <h3>Core Members.</h3>